First bison calf born wild in 200 years

 More about the project

-The creation of the FCC came at a critical time for Romania’s forests after the decision was taken in 2005 to pass formerly nationalised forests, including conservation areas, back to private individual ownership.
-This process triggered usage conflicts, and in many cases massive clear-cuts with thousands of hectares of forests illegally logged.
+The creation of the FCC came at a critical time for Romania’s forests after the decision was taken in 2005 to pass formerly nationalized forests, including conservation areas, back to private individual ownership.
+This process triggered usage conflicts, and in many cases, massive clear-cuts with thousands of hectares of forests illegally logged.
 The integrity of the Carpathian ecosystem was severely threatened.
 However, most of the former owners have no interest in the land and are generally willing to sell.
-This has given rise to a highly favourable, yet very narrow, time window in which large natural forest areas can be protected on a permanent basis.
+This has given rise to a highly favorable, yet very narrow, time window in which large natural forest areas can be protected on a permanent basis.
 The FCC is working to purchase this land in order to create a reserve of 100,000 hectares, and are also monitoring the region’s rangers and investing in the restoration of clear-cut forests where soil erosion poses a risk to the landscape.